 Here are two samples of vintage rings from Kievan Rus’: a ring decorated with engraved patterns and enamel (which is already gone, unfortunately) and a stone-set ring.
 The last one has lost its stone at some point.
 And that’s because in Kievan Rus’ jewelers used another technology of setting stones into metal jewelry: you can see the very thin silver foil that kept the stoned in place.
 Of course, such foil was fragile and often broke, which caused the loss of a stone.
 Modern jewelers use bits of gold or silver wire to keep the stone in place – and that is much more reliable.

-Women’s silver ring decorated with engraved patterns and enamel.
+Women’s silver ring decorated with engraved patterns and blacking.
 Early Kievan Rus'.
 Original piece

 Silver stone-set ring without the stone.
 Early Kievan Rus'.
 Original piece